Tatu Varmanen

-Tatu Valdemar Varmanen (born 9 July 1998) is a Sweden-born Finnish footballer who plays for Swedish club Östers IF.
-Varmanen was born in Sundbyberg, Sweden.
-He began his senior club career playing for Brommapojkarna, before signing with Inter Turku at age 18 in 2017.
+Tatu Valdemar Varmanen (born 9 July 1998) is a professional footballer who plays for Swedish club Östers IF.
+Born in Sweden, he has represented Finland at youth level.

 Club career

 Brommapojkarna

 A product of Brommapojkarna's youth academy, Varmanen made his league debut for the club on 17 April 2016 in a 2-0 home victory over Piteå, coming on as an 80th minute substitute for Nemrut Awrohum.

 Inter Turku

 In March 2017, Varmanen moved to Veikkausliiga side Inter Turku, before being sent on loan to JJK.
 He made his league debut for the club on 4 August 2017 in a 3-0 home victory over HIFK.

 TPS

 In March 2019, Varmanen signed with Ykkönen club TPS on a one-year deal.
 After making his debut on matchday one against MYPA, Varmanen would make 20 appearances in all competitions for the club in 2019 as TPS gained promotion to the Veikkausliiga.
 In October, he signed a one-year contract extension.